2eq-org/2eq-kb/docs/README.md

 - Notes: Focusing on apex positive functioning (what that looks like) and how it is impacted by the underlying subversive event.

 ### The Transition
-- Description: A brief two part overview of the proposed transition event in the individual (the singular removal of the subversion) and what that will entail.
+- Description: A brief overview of the proposed transition event in the individual (the singular removal of the subversion) and what that will entail.
 - Status: Source document
-- Notes: This was an answer to a question posed by a research scientist - wo asked for a two page descrption of the intervention and underlying mechanisms.
+- Notes: This was an answer to a question posed by a research scientist - who asked for a two page descrption of the intervention and underlying mechanisms.

-### 2eq Hostile Skeptical Rebuttal
-- Description: The Singular Motivational Subversion Hypothesis - a Steelman Critique (for scientists).
-- Status: Source document
-- Notes: Designed as a resource for serious thinkers and researchers wishing to test the framework.

 ---

 ## Supporting and contextual documents